webmaster98/price-monitor.com/README.md

 the settings data in CSV or JSON format as specified in Set Reprice Settings

 ## Get License Information
-This method can be used to retrieve general information about the BENY license and booked marketplaces.
+This method can be used to retrieve general information about the  price monitor license and booked marketplaces.

 | HTTP request method:      |   Method
 | ------------- |:-------------